Improper Criminal History Checks Resulted in $6 Million Dollar Lawsuit Payout

-On November 18, 2019, the Equal Employment Opportunity Commission (EEOC) announced in a press release that they settled a race discrimination lawsuit with a nationwide retailer which challenged the employer’s use of criminal history for employment purposes.
-The hiring process can vary by the employer and industry, that’s why it’s vital that employers determine what is needed for their background check program.
+On November 18, 2019, the Equal Employment Opportunity Commission (EEOC) announced in a press release that it settled a race discrimination lawsuit with a nationwide retailer that challenged the employer’s use of criminal history for employment purposes.
+The hiring process can vary by employer and industry, so it’s vital that employers determine what is needed for their background check program.

 In this particular case, the EEOC claimed that the employer’s use of a criminal history check resulted in a disparate impact against minority workers.
-As a result, the EEOC required the employer to pay $6 million, as well as hire a criminologist if they continue to consider using criminal history checks as part of their pre-employment process.
+As a result, the EEOC required the employer to pay $6 million and hire a criminologist if they continue to consider using criminal history checks as part of their pre-employment process.
 To avoid lawsuits and fines, employers can work proactively to ensure that their current background check policy is up-to-date.

 What is a Criminal History Check?